LuiGGi629/zadania/README.md

 ## All Factors

 21. Function that takes a set of numbers and makes a dictionary containing the numbers as keys and a list of factors as values

+## Matrix From String

+22. Function that accepts a string and returns a list of lists of integers (found in the string).